Magarao

 It is known for its traditional healers (Chiropractor or massage therapist) locally called manghihilot.
 Residents and visitors seek them for muscle pain, strained tendons, and body fatigue.
 The practice of hilot has been passed down through generations, making the town recognized as the Hilot Capital of Bicol for this local healing tradition.

 Etymology

-Magarao derived its name from a species of thorny wild bush locally known as garao-garao, which abundantly grows in the area.
-This type of plant no longer exists today as it was believed that the inhabitants of Magarao hindered its growth and propagation because of its thorny appearance.
+Magarao derived its name from the abundance of fishtraps called "garao" which was used by the locals along its creeks and rivers.
+The prefix ma- denotes abundance.
+Thus, Ma-garao meaning a place with many garao.